Where can I find general information about the Honors Program?

 How do I start preparing my program of study?

 Program of Study The process begins by clearly defining your career and educational goals.
-Your academic adviser can help you identify faculty, students, and professionals outside of the university to get information to form your career and educational goals.
+Your academic advisor can help you identify faculty, students, and professionals outside of the university to get information to form your career and educational goals.
 You can also look at information from professional societies or graduate and professional schools.
 Also talk to faculty in courses that you take who teach or perform research in areas of interest to you.

 How do I develop my Honors Project?

 Talk to faculty members who are doing work in areas that you have an interest.
 They may be faculty from whom you have taken a class.
 Look at the research interests of faculty.
-During your junior year you should select your research interest area, meet with potential project advisers, know the scope of your project, and begin background research on the subject.
+During your junior year you should select your research interest area, meet with potential project advisors, know the scope of your project, and begin background research on the subject.
 The Honors Project does not have to be in your major.
 Check the LAS Honors website for additional tips on the Honors Project process.

 How do I make changes to my program of study?

 If you make a substantial change in your program of study (change major, add/delete second major/degree, add/delete minor) contact Emily L. Olson (102 Catt Hall).
-You and your academic adviser are responsible for making your degree audit accurately reflect your Honors program of study.
+You and your academic advisor are responsible for making your degree audit accurately reflect your Honors program of study.
 The degree audit, not the degree program you submitted is your graduation document.